RomanLukach/hw25/README_hw26.md

 [emulator-5554 Android 13 #0-0]    ✓ Wrong Mail address no preface - should not be able login
 [emulator-5554 Android 13 #0-0]    ✓ Wrong Mail address missed dot - should not be able login
 [emulator-5554 Android 13 #0-0]    ✓ should be able login successfully
+[emulator-5554 Android 13 #0-0]    ✓ No mail / No passwords - should not be able sign up
 [emulator-5554 Android 13 #0-0]    ✓ No mail /  passwords are correct - should not be able sign up
 [emulator-5554 Android 13 #0-0]    ✓ Repeate passwords is shorter - should not be able sign up
 [emulator-5554 Android 13 #0-0]    ✓ No password / Repeate password is correct - should not be able sign up